 A risk assessment is undertaken to provide an understanding of the risk associated with the presence of any potentially contaminating materials and/or activities on a Site.
 This is informed by the assessment of potential for viable pollutant linkage(s) to be present.
 A pollutant linkage is established when there is a viable or potentially viable Source, a Pathway and a Receptor (refer to Section 2.4 below).
-If one or more of the three elements are missing, the exposure pathway is considered incomplete and there is no risk associated with the activity or contaminant source (i.e., a viable means of exposure is not considered to be present).
+If one or more of the three elements are missing, the exposure pathway is considered incomplete and there is no risk associated with the activity or contaminant source (i.e., a viable means of exposure is not considered to be present or is unlikely to be present).